When it comes to finding remarkable ruins in the midst of breathtakingly primordial surroundings, with the emphasis on

 Standing on a Cañari temple!

 I was standing on the terrace of what were the vestiges of the community’s temple structure, lost to time and with no audience left except the surrounding canopy of silent green.
-I wondered in the moment what else might be hiding nearby, and the ghosts that lie within.
+I wondered for a moment what else might be hiding nearby, and the ghosts that lie within.

 I should state at this point that